Forking Magic - Push Industries Announces the ACS-3

 “The popularity of the Elevensix rear shock lit a fire under us to offer that same level of performance to the front end of our customers’ bikes,” offers PUSH’s Darren Murphy, “The ACS-3 takes two already noteworthy products, and then adds yet another level of performance.
 It makes the awesome awesomer.”

 COIL OR AIR SPRING?
 YES.

 Whether coil or air, each type of spring presents known pros and cons.
 Air springs typically save weight, but the high pressures required for them to function effectively create stiction – the undesired friction drag between pressurized sealing surfaces.
-A negative factor that must be overcome or mitigated, harshness is noticeable early in a suspension component’s travel,
+A negative factor that must be overcome or mitigated, harshness is noticeable early in a suspension component’s travel,especially on smaller impacts.

 Coil springs perform admirably in the early stages of travel and when encountering small bumps, yet their supple feel can end abruptly as they reach the limits of their compression.

 PUSH’s ACS-3 combines the supple, more responsive ride of a precision engineered coil spring with a pneumatic bump-stop, effectively mating the best qualities of each method.
 In doing so, this markedly broadens a fork’s range of action, freeing it up to more smoothly absorb impacts across the entire spectrum of travel.

 - MSRP $389, supplemental spring MSRP $80

 - Manufactured entirely in the USA

 - 2015 through 2017 Fox 36 Float or Talas 160mm kits are available NOW.